 The model’s key elements are: analysis of supply and demand; a one-off intervention to address the backlog; creation of clinician schedules which reserve new patient appointments; simplification of intake; and a shifting of caseload management to make prioritisation decisions on ongoing service delivery rather than initial intake.

-Implementation of the model has shown a 30% reduction in waiting time for outpatient services, and a substantial reduction in variability of waiting time indicating a more equitable service.
+The model was initially shown to be effective in two pilot trials, conducted in community rehabilitation and outpatient physiotherapy reducing waiting time by up to 30%.
+The model has since been evaluated in a stepped wedge cluster randomised controlled trial funded by the NHMRC and Victorian Department of Health and Human Services involving 8 sites and 3,116 patients.
+STAT reduced waiting time by 34% and substantially reduced variability of waiting time indicating a more equitable service.
 Reducing waiting lists improves efficiency for health providers, and early access to services reduces anxiety, improves quality of care and may lead to improved outcomes for patients.

 What is STAT?